argmin-rs/argmin/media/book/src/README.md

 ## The argmin ecosystem

-The ecosystem constist of a number of crates:
+The ecosystem consists of a number of crates:

 * [argmin](https://crates.io/crates/argmin): Optimization algorithms and framework
 * [argmin-math](https://crates.io/crates/argmin-math): Interface for math backend abstraction and implementations for various versions of [ndarray](https://crates.io/crates/ndarray), [nalgebra](https://crates.io/crates/nalgebra) and `Vec`s.